-HPM 680 or 880 Health Care and Social Policies in Sweden (3 credit hours).
+ECON 450 Study Abroad Topics in: Health Care in Sweden (3 credit hours).

-This two-credit course is offered for medical students in the KU School of Medicine.
+This course is offered for graduate students through the University of Kansas School of Medicine Department of Population Health.

-There will be assigned readings for undergraduates, graduates and medical students before departure and a required paper upon return.
+There will be assigned readings for undergraduates and graduates before departure and a required paper upon return.

-Students will stay in double rooms in a small, comfortable hotel in one of the nicer parts of central Stockholm.
+Students will stay in twin rooms in a hostel in central Stockholm.
 Breakfast is included each morning.

 The program will include the following activities: